 The ’64 reeks of the “good old days” as if that mythological place really ever existed.
 But myths are often more powerful than reality, and the ’64 Chevy is an icon of it.
 Or more like an altar to it.

 The myth, that is.
 Just don’t look to closely, because like all myths, it’s full of holes.
-But we don’t want to hear about that.
+But we don’t really want to see them or hear about that.
 Bring on the love, of a time when we all rode happily in our ’64 Chevy wagons, or our neighbors’, or Grandpa’s.
 Or just imagined we once did.
 Or hope we once will.
 But before it rusted out.

-Does the college student who owns this one have memories he’s preserving?
+Does the kid who owns this one have memories he’s preserving?
 Or is it just cool, because it is?
 Which it is, and always has been.

 It’s a love affair, anyway you look at it.
 Never has a dashboard offered such a sweeping vista, yet with so little content.
 A fitting metaphor.